Table of Contents[Hide][Show]

 If all your kids are under 3, I might wait a few years to try skiing as a family.
 Ski resorts are not stroller-friendly – too many stairs and icy patches.
 And finding a ski resort that offers lessons to kids under 3 is a challenge.

-My kids, 9, 12 and 14-year-old, started when the youngest was two and the oldest was seven.
+My kids, 11, 15 and 16, started when the youngest was two and the oldest was seven.
 The first year, my baby stayed at the on-site daycare.
 He started lessons when he hit three.

 Ski School is a must for kids under 8, unless you’re a pro.
 Even then, most parents can’t teach their kids.
 All the ski slope meltdowns happen when parents try to teach their kids.

-All the instructors I’ve met through the years are great with kids.
-They paced the program according to ability of my kids.
-They were patient with missing gloves and potty breaks.
+The ski instructors I’ve met through the years are great with kids.
+They pace the program according to ability of their students.
+They’re patient with missing gloves and potty breaks.

 If the ski school offers equipment rental, use it.
 The instructor will fit the kids and they’re pros at getting little feet into ski boots, which is more challenging than it sounds.
 And then I don’t have to lug more gear.